zencart/documentation/content/user/admin_pages/modules/order_total.md

 Order Total modules allow you to add fees or discounts to the subtotal and thereby increase or decrease the total charge for the order.

+They appear on the screen shown when you click Admin > Modules > Order Total.

-As of Zen Cart 1.5.6, the built in order total modules are:
+As of Zen Cart 1.5.7, the built in order total modules are:

 - [cod_fee](/user/order_total/default_fees/)
 - [coupons](/user/order_total/coupons/)